Table of contents

 frequency, methods, responsibilities, planning requirements and reporting.

-When establishing the internal audit programme(s), the organization shall consider the importance of the processes concerned and the results of previous audits.
+When establishing the internal audit programme(s), the organisation shall consider the importance of the processes concerned and the results of previous audits.

 The organisation shall: